What is Symdeko (Tezacaftor/Ivacaftor)?

 A healthy CFTR protein helps cells move chloride, an element in salt, to the cell surface.
 In CF, the body creates a “broken” CFTR protein that cannot move chloride properly.
-Without chloride, water does not the cell surface, resulting in a thick, sticky mucus building up in the lungs and other organs.
+Without chloride, water isn’t attracted to the cell surface, resulting in a thick, sticky mucus building up in the lungs and other organs.

 Symdeko belongs to a class of drugs called CFTR modulators.
 These drugs target specific defects in the CFTR protein so it can work properly.1

 Symdeko is a combination of 2 drugs that work in 2 different ways to help the CFTR protein move chloride across a cell surface.
-It is used to treat people with more than 60 different kinds of CFTR mutations.1
+It is used to treat people with more than 154 specified CFTR mutations.1

 Tezacaftor is what is known as a corrector.
 It helps the CFTR protein form the correct shape so it can move to a cell’s surface.
 Once there, about a third of the CFTR protein gets to the cell surface, which is still not enough to move enough chloride to the surface.
 That is why another CFTR modulator, ivacaftor is added.2

 Ivacaftor is a potentiator (which is a type of modulator), and it works differently than a corrector.
 Ivacaftor holds the “gate” on the cell surface open long enough for the chloride to pass through.
 Combined, these 2 modulators reduce the symptoms of CF by rehydrating the thick, sticky mucus which makes it thinner.2